 - May 30, 2020 // The Consummate Pro

 - This time of the year also accounts for the longest periods of daylight.
 At the beginning of June in Portrush for example, dawn occurs at 04:00 and dusk at 22:48, so there are plenty of golfing hours available.
 In Dornoch in Scotland for example it is even longer.
 Dawn is 03:00 and dusk, 23:00.
 Even in late August in Portrush, dusk won’t occur until 20:30.
+This is a great time of the year for those of you that are looking to play 36 holes a day.

 - As we alluded to, April can be an excellent time to golf in Ireland, however a lot will depend on Spring conditions.
 If Spring has been particularly wet, artificial mats may still be in use on some golf courses.
 This happens occasionally at The Old Course in St. Andrews too.
+A wet Spring can also have an impact on course agronomy.
+Some Superintendents may delay the decision to hollow tine until a little later, and that could impact on course playability.

 - As nice as it is to play in warm sunny conditions, part of the experience of a golf vacation to Ireland is to experience playing the best courses in the world in some wind and rain.
-Links golf is the epitome of man (or woman) against the natural elements, and that includes the weather.
+Links golf is the epitome of man, or woman, against the natural elements, and that includes the weather.
 Sometimes you just need to embrace it!

 - Just because you decide to travel in June, don’t expect the conditions to be perfect.
 It would be wise, no matter what month you travel in, to pack for all eventualities.
-We always advise guests bring multiple, thin layers, with a good quality base layer a priority.
+We always advise guests to bring multiple, thin layers, with a good quality base layer a priority.
 That way you can easily remove a layer if it warms up, but you are not too bulked up if you need a waterproof on top.